SUSE/ansible-container/README.md

 the preferred method to to use an non-root account that has passwordless sudo rights.
 Anny operation in ansible play books that require system privilege would then need to use "become: true"

-SSH access can ve validated with "$ ssh localhost"
+SSH access can be validated with `ssh localhost`.